leitoon/disenos/README.md

-# App with diferents headers
+# App with diferents widgets

+In this project the object is make differents typical widgets.
+There are some designs that can use.

+## Custom painter
 In this project the object is make differents design of headers using custom painter.
 There are some designs that can use.

-## Images

 <!-- Curva -->
 <img src="https://github.com/leitoon/disenos/assets/43183222/0e1dd062-0bcb-4116-88cc-e0c9377c1e26" alt="curva" width="300">